UBC-CIC/student-advising-assistant/docs/DeploymentGuide.md

 2. AWSElasticBeanstalkWebTier
 3. AWSElasticBeanstalkWorkerTier

-Click on Next, name the role "beanstalk-ec2-instance-profile",  and then click on Creat role.
+Click on Next, name the role "beanstalk-ec2-instance-profile",  and then click on Create role.
 Go back to IAM and click on Roles again.
 Select ```beanstalk-ec2-instance-profile``` and click on Add permission.
 A dropdown will appear.
 Click on Create inline policy.
 Select JSON and paste the following: